playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-component-reference/index.md

 `forwardRef` does what it says on the tin: It allows you to forward a `ref` property through a component instance.

 See, in React, `ref` is a special property.
-This means that in order to be used properly, React has to have a special syntax to enable it's expected functionality.
+This means that to be used properly, React has to have a special syntax to enable its expected functionality.

 As a result, the following code does not work: